Pre-Registration Checklist

 What happens if a course in the BCOE Learning Community block is full?

-Though this is unlikely, if one course in the block is full and there are no other block options, please check your email for instructions on how to get assistance.
+Though this is unlikely, if one course in the block is full and there are no other block options, please contact the Learning Community Coordinator.

 -